 UBC’s wastewater is directed via our sanitary sewer to the Iona Island Wastewater Treatment Plant, which is currently only a primary treatment plant (mechanically removes large solids from the wastewater effluent).
 After treatment, wastewater is discharged into the Strait of Georgia.

-Metro Vancouver has developed Wastewater Pollution Prevention Guides, which contain recommended practices for safeguarding the wastewater system and the environment.
-These newer guidelines are applicable to research, teaching laboratories and art studios, and help eliminate or reduce pollution at its source.
+Metro Vancouver Liquid Waste Services have developed specific guidelines to assist industry and institutions in managing their wastewater safely and responsibly.
+These specific guidelines are applicable to research, teaching laboratories and art studios, and help eliminate or reduce pollution at its source.

 All UBC labs must continue to review the contents of wastewater and how we dispose of it, as well as use the many sanitary sewer tools and best management practices.
 Watch this video and review the sections below to learn more.